Trieuh2/ml-url-phishing-classifier/README.md

 # ml-url-phishing-classifier

 ## Features
-1. ML Model Creation: Trains a ML model selected URL features.
+1. ML Model Creation: Trains an ML model selected URL features.
 2. ML Model Tuning: Tunes the created ML model with hyperparameter-tuning.
 3. URL Classification: Identify if a provided URL is phishing or legitimate
 4. Feature Extraction: Parses a URL for structural and statistical data used for analysis.